Opera singer who survived cancer writes song to highlight NHS waiting times

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A Scottish opera singer who feared losing her voice to cancer has teamed up with two other survivors to compose a song highlighting NHS wait times.
+A Scottish opera singer who feared losing her voice to cancer has teamed up with two other survivors to release a song highlighting NHS wait times.

-Monica McGhee, 36, has collaborated with tenor Toby Spence and pianist Lee Michael Walton on a new operatic score called About Time, inspired by their experiences with the disease.
+Monica McGhee, 36, has collaborated with tenor Toby Spence and pianist Lee Michael Walton to perform a new operatic score called About Time, inspired by their experiences with the disease.

-Ms McGhee from Motherwell, in North Lanarkshire, was diagnosed with thyroid cancer at the age of 28, after discovering a lump on her throat.
+Ms McGhee from Motherwell, in North Lanarkshire, who wrote the song, was diagnosed with thyroid cancer at the age of 28, after discovering a lump on her throat.

 After undergoing surgery on her neck, she faced a long recovery, including the permanent loss of some of her vocal range.